virus-rpi/v-dashboards/README.md

 # V Dashboard

 ## Description
 A dashboard that displays the development progress of parts of V.

+You can access a weekly updated version of this at [v.owo.computer](https://v.owo.computer/).

 Currently it displays:
 - The documentation progress of the vlibs (gets data from local v install)
 - The test success rate of the go2v transpiler (scapes data from github)